-If employer coverage costs more than “8%” (adjusted for the year) of Modified Adjusted Gross Income MAGI of families income for self-only coverage for an employee, or of a families income for a family coverage, they are exempt from the per month fee for not having coverage.
-Because both are based on the families income, it is possible for the employee’s family members to be exempt, but not the employee.
-These hardship exemptions, can qualify you for a catastrophic plan.
-If it costs more than 9.5% (adjusted) you can use the Marketplace and qualify for cost assistance.
+If employer coverage costs more than “8%” (adjusted for the year) of Modified Adjusted Gross Income MAGI of families income for self-only coverage for an employee, or of a family income for family coverage, they are exempt from the per month fee for not having coverage.
+Because both are based on the family’s income, it is possible for the employee’s family members to be exempt, but not the employee.
+These hardship exemptions can qualify you for a catastrophic plan.
+If it costs more than 9.5% (adjusted), you can use the Marketplace and qualify for cost assistance.

-If Marketplace coverage costs more than “8%” of families income than you qualify for the same exemption from purchasing health insurance and from owing the fee.
+If Marketplace coverage costs more than “8%” of families income then you qualify for the same exemption from purchasing health insurance and from owing the fee.